 DID YOU KNOW?

 The Temperance Movement began in the early 19th century.
 Before this, although there were movements against drunkenness and excess, total abstinence from alcohol was very rarely advocated or practised.
 There was also a concentration on hard spirits rather than on abstinence from alcohol and on moral reform rather than legal measures against alcohol.
 An early temperance movement began during the American Revolution in America, with farmers forming associations to ban whiskey distilling.
 The movement spread to eight states, advocating temperance rather than abstinence and taking a stance on moral issues such as Sunday religious observance.
 The American Temperance Society was formed in 1826 and within 12 years claimed more than 8,000 local groups and over 1,500,000 members.

 At roughly the same time temperance societies were founded in England, inspired by a Belfast professor of theology and Presbyterian Church of Ireland Minister Rev. John Edgar in 1829.
 The 1830s saw a tremendous growth in temperance groups, not just in England and the United States, but also in British colonies.
 As a result there was a branch of this organisation in the town.

 Walk down to the end of the High Street and you will see that bearing left is Station Road, so called because it once led to the Railway Station.
-Across the road is the Indian Cottage restaurant.
-This building was formerly The Newport Arms public house when the railway closed in 1964.
+Across the road is a building that was formerly The Newport Arms public house when the railway closed in 1964.
 Before that it was The Railway Tavern, selling Newport Fine Ales and Stouts, an inn from which the Railway bus pulled by a horse departed.
 To the left as you look at the restaurant there used to be a building for stabling when the railway bus was in use.